 Lawsuit says man from Somalia's been detained over 2 years

-CONCORD, N.H. – A federal lawsuit in New Hampshire says an asylum seeker from Somalia has been detained for 2 ½ years without a bond hearing and should be released.
+CONCORD, N.H. – A federal lawsuit says an asylum seeker from Somalia has been detained for 2 ½ years without a bond hearing and should be released.

-Acting on behalf of Mahamed Ahmed-Cali, the ACLU on Friday sued the heads of the departments of Justice, Homeland Security, Immigrations and Customs Enforcement, and Enforcement and Removal Operations, as well as a county corrections department.
+Acting on behalf of Mahamed Ahmed-Cali, the ACLU of New Hampshire on Friday sued the heads of the departments of Justice, Homeland Security, Immigrations and Customs Enforcement, and Enforcement and Removal Operations, as well as a county corrections department.

 The lawsuit says Ahmed-Cali presented himself at the port of entry in San Diego in 2016 and was detained.
 He's been transferred to immigration detention facilities in six states.